-For over three years the Carson Valley Arts Council worked with an NSBDC counselor to establish the non-profit’s financial structure, as well as to begin negotiations for the purchase of the Copeland Lumber Building.
+For over three years the Carson Valley Arts Council worked with a Nevada SBDC advisor to establish the non-profit’s financial structure, as well as to begin negotiations for the purchase of the Copeland Lumber Building.

 “We were interested in getting as much input as we could on the business side,” said Brian.
 He continued, “I’ve never run a business, and as a non-profit we need to make sure that we’re following all the requirements and doing the best we can to generate revenue to cover our expenses.”

 “One of the challenges,” said Brian, “[was that] whenever we needed a purchase, we had to depend on someone to donate, or getting a vendor to give a discount.”

 The Carson Valley Arts Council was extremely fortunate to receive a $400,000 donation from Ray Sydney of Big George Ventures, helping to finalize the purchase agreement in June of 2007 and establish a home for the arts in Minden/Gardnerville.

 Amazingly, the story doesn’t end there.
 “Every year, GE Energy adopts a project for their Global Community Day.
 [In previous years] they’ve done projects in the community, like painting elementary schools and working on the Brewery Arts Center in Carson City,” said Brian.